mipearson/gddo/README.markdown

 Before writing code, send mail to info@godoc.org to discuss what you plan to do.
-This gives the project manager a chance to validate the design, avoid duplication of effort and esnure that the changes fit the goals of the project.
+This gives the project manager a chance to validate the design, avoid duplication of effort and ensure that the changes fit the goals of the project.
 Do not start the discussion with a pull request.

 Development Environment Setup